 Cardinals are efficient.
 Turning an easy 125 knots on 9 gallons an hour or 142 on 10 in the RG is very nice.
 I've flow trips side-by-side with a Cessna 150 and burned less fuel.
 On another occasion I beat out a Cessna 170 on both gas (slightly) and time (substantially) over the same trip.

 Cardinals are easy to fly.
-Pitch is solid at cruise but light in the flare (watch out if you're used to a 172!) and bank is crisp and responsive. it is a his-and-hers airplane that will provide enough zoom for him yet a low-muscle pattern for her.
+Pitch is solid at cruise but light in the flare.
+The roll response is crisp and responsive, much better than a 172.
+It is a his-and-hers airplane that will provide enough zoom for him yet a low-muscle pattern for her.

 Cardinals are fun.
-They achieve that balance between stability and sportiness that designers hope for, solid enough to be named among the best IFR platforms by people who seem to know about such things but responsive enough to beg for lazy 8's and random swooping to tunes from the CD player.
+They achieve the balance between stability and sportiness that designers hope for, solid enough to be named among the best IFR platforms but responsive enough to beg for lazy 8's and random swooping to your favorite flying tunes.

 Cardinals have exceptional visibility.
 Tradition says you can't see down in a low-wing or up in a high-wing, but Cessna cleverly put the Cardinal wing far enough back, or the seat far enough forward, that by leaning forward a little you can look straight up.
 That's a nice feeling in a turn or just before the aforementioned swooping.

 Cardinals look great!
 The lines of the windshield, the lack of struts, the continuous curve of the fuselage are all very compelling.
 The view I like best is tail-on where the smooth transitions can be seen, with rear-fuse lines faintly reminiscent of the Lancair or Staggerwing.

 But the real test of an airplane is how theory, legend and reality come together in the air.
 Especially for today's demanding pilot (If I don't like it I'll build my own!)